mariemssi/Test_Connect_To_Private_RDS-MySQL_DB_2/README.md

 3. Set Up your AWS Credentials AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY.

 4. Generate SSH Key pair: `ssh-keygen -f mykey`

-   It generates 2 files mykey (private key) and mykey.pub (public key).
+   This command generates 2 files mykey (private key) and mykey.pub (public key).
 Place the public key file in the root directory of your terraform code.

-    You can also reference an aws key pair if you have already one.
+   You can also reference an AWS key pair if you have already one.
 You should update ec2_bastion_host.tf accordingly.